dado3212/ScreenChat/README.md

-# ScreenChat
+# Snapchat Reloaded

-iOS Tweak for non-jailbroken devices for Snapchat
+An iOS Tweak for non-jailbroken devices for Snapchat

 ###Current features:
 * Block screenshot detection
 * Remove caption character limit
 * Remove timer and timer UI
+* Save images to camera roll

 ###Planned features:
 * Saving to camera roll

 #####Thanks to
 * Giovanni Di Grezia, whose [code](http://www.xgiovio.com/blog-photos-videos-other/blog/resign-your-ios-ipa-frameworks-and-plugins-included/) served as the basis for the patchapp.sh revisions

-This is a test, not a project for invading the privacy of users.
-I am not responsible for any uses of this code.
+* [andugu](https://github.com/andugu), who made the original modifications to theos-jailed that served as the initial launching point for this project
+* Alex Zielenski, whose [project optool](https://github.com/alexzielenski/optool) made this possible
+* [theos-jailed](https://github.com/BishopFox/theos-jailed), which provided the base code for installing app tweaks to non-jailbroken iOS devices using XCode

 Requirements
 ============